d2l-ai/d2l-en/chapter_introduction/index.md

-one key advantage of deep learning is that it replaces not only the shallow models at the end of traditional learning pipelines, but also the labor-intensive process of
+one key advantage of deep learning is that it replaces not only the shallow models at the end of traditional learning pipelines, but also the labor-intensive process of feature engineering.
-*feature engineering*.
 Moreover, by replacing much of the domain-specific preprocessing, deep learning has eliminated many of the boundaries that previously separated computer vision, speech recognition, natural language processing, medical informatics, and other application areas, offering a unified set of tools for tackling diverse problems.

 Beyond end-to-end training,
 we are experiencing a transition from parametric statistical descriptions to fully nonparametric models.
 When data are scarce, one needs to rely on simplifying assumptions about reality in order to obtain useful models.
 When data are abundant, this can be replaced by nonparametric models that fit reality more accurately.
 To some extent, this mirrors the progress that physics experienced in the middle of the previous century with the availability of computers.
 Rather than solving parametric approximations of how electrons behave by hand, one can now resort to numerical simulations of the associated partial differential equations.
 This has led to much more accurate models, albeit often at the expense of explainability.

 Another difference to previous work is the acceptance of suboptimal solutions, dealing with nonconvex nonlinear optimization problems, and the willingness to try things before proving them.
-This newfound empiricism in dealing with statistical problems, combined with a rapid influx of talent has led to rapid progress of practical algorithms (albeit in many cases at the expense of modifying and re-inventing tools that existed for decades).
+This newfound empiricism in dealing with statistical problems, combined with a rapid influx of talent has led to rapid progress of practical algorithms, albeit in many cases at the expense of modifying and re-inventing tools that existed for decades.

-Lastly, the Deep Learning community prides itself of sharing tools across academic and corporate boundaries, releasing many excellent libraries, statistical models and trained networks as open source.
-It is in this spirit that the notebooks forming this course are freely available for distribution and use.
-We have worked hard to lower the barriers of access for everyone to learn about Deep Learning and we hope that our readers will benefit from this.
+In the end, the deep learning community prides itself of sharing tools across academic and corporate boundaries, releasing many excellent libraries, statistical models, and trained networks as open source.
+It is in this spirit that the notebooks forming this book are freely available for distribution and use.
+We have worked hard to lower the barriers of access for everyone to learn about deep learning and we hope that our readers will benefit from this.

 ## Summary

-* Machine learning studies how computer systems can leverage *experience* (often data) to improve performance at specific tasks.
-It combines ideas from statistics, data mining, AI, and optimization.
-Often, it is used as a means of implementing artificially-intelligent solutions.
+* Machine learning studies how computer systems can leverage experience (often data) to improve performance at specific tasks.
+It combines ideas from statistics, data mining, and optimization.
+Often, it is used as a means of implementing AI solutions.
 * As a class of machine learning, representational learning focuses on how to automatically find the appropriate way to represent data.
-This is often accomplished by a progression of learned transformations.
+Deep learning is multi-level representation learning through learning many layers of transformations.
+* Deep learning replaces not only the shallow models at the end of traditional machine learning pipelines, but also the labor-intensive process of feature engineering.
 * Much of the recent progress in deep learning has been triggered by an abundance of data arising from cheap sensors and Internet-scale applications, and by significant progress in computation, mostly through GPUs.
-* Whole system optimization is a key component in obtaining good performance.
+* Whole system optimization is a key component in obtaining high performance.
 The availability of efficient deep learning frameworks has made design and implementation of this significantly easier.

 ## Exercises

 1. Which parts of code that you are currently writing could be "learned", i.e., improved by learning and automatically determining design choices that are made in your code?
 Does your code include heuristic design choices?
 1. Which problems that you encounter have many examples for how to solve them, yet no specific way to automate them?
 These may be prime candidates for using deep learning.
 1. Viewing the development of AI as a new industrial revolution, what is the relationship between algorithms and data?
-Is it similar to steam engines and coal (what is the fundamental difference)?
+Is it similar to steam engines and coal?
+What is the fundamental difference?
-1. Where else can you apply the end-to-end training approach (such as in :numref:`fig_ml_loop`)?
-Physics?
-Engineering?
-Econometrics?
+1. Where else can you apply the end-to-end training approach, such as in :numref:`fig_ml_loop`, physics, engineering, and econometrics?

 [Discussions](https://discuss.d2l.ai/t/22)